qlico/qlico/docs/index.md

 ## Qlico in production?

 Qlico can be used in development and in production.
-Just use the `prod` stage of the the `Dockerfile` inside your project.
+Just use the `prod` stage of the `Dockerfile` inside your project.
 Multiple companies are running Qlico in production (in a Kubernetes cluster) without any problems!
 If you need help, you can always contact [Tom](https://github.com/TomKeur) or [start a GitHub Discussion](https://github.com/qlico/qlico/discussions)